 Total of 30 graduate semester hours.
 The student must complete 24 hours in criminal justice courses, including 15 hours in required criminal justice courses and 9 hours of criminal justice electives.
 The remaining 6 hours may be in criminal justice or in a related field approved in advance by the head of the Criminal Justice Department.

 Total of 30 graduate semester hours.
 The student must complete 24 hours in criminal justice courses, including 15 hours in required criminal justice courses, 6 hours of thesis, and a 3 hour criminal justice elective.
 The remaining 6 hours may be in criminal justice or in a related field approved in advance by the head of the Criminal Justice Department.
-See “Thesis Options and Procedures” on page 50 of the Bulletin.
+See “Thesis Options and Procedures” on page 45-46 of the Bulletin.
 The student must meet with the graduate office to receive an orientation to the thesis process and graduate forms that require completion when the student is prepared to register fro the first three hours of thesis.
 The sutdent must meet with the graduate office, within the first two weeks of the semester in which the student plans to defend the thesis and graduate.
 The graduate office will review deadlines for submission of copies of the thesis to the graduate office and discuss other details relative to the completion of the thesis.

 Required Criminal Justice Courses (15 semester hours):